Get

 sad looking cat lying on a table

-Many behavioral problems, such as aggression, marking, and refusing to use the litter box, are linked to emotional stress in cats, and hurt feline feelings can easily lead to unwanted behavior.
+Many behavioral problems, such as aggression, marking, and refusing to use the litter box, are linked to emotional stress in cats, and stress in felines can easily lead to undesirable behavior and health issues.
 When scientists talk about feline emotions, they’re not discussing conscious feelings but rather motivational systems that tap into instinctive emotions.

 divider cat faces 2 oct 2024

-How Can I Tell if My Cat’s Feelings Have Been Hurt?
+How Can I Tell if My Cat’s Feeling Stressed?

-Behavioral issues are relatively common when cats aren’t feeling their best.
-Stressed or depressed felines often withdraw and show less interest in playing or interacting than they usually do.
+As easy as it is to look at our cats and their feelings in an anthropomorphic way, we have to make a clear distinction.
+Cats use their body language to show us how they’re feeling.
+Behavioral changes are relatively common when cats aren’t feeling their best, although they can start off very subtle.
+Stressed or anxious felines often withdraw and show less interest in playing or interacting than they usually do.
 Some sleep more than usual, and litter box problems are also relatively common.

-Using the bathroom away from the litter box, decreased grooming, and a lack of appetite can indicate stress, but since they can also signify health concerns, it’s best to contact a veterinarian.
+Using the bathroom away from the litter box, decreased or excessive grooming, and a lack of appetite are some of the ways cats exhibit stress, but since they can also signify health concerns, it’s best to contact a veterinarian and get them checked out.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!